UN reiterates support for 2-state Israel-Palestine solution

 UNITED NATIONS (AP) — The U.N.
-Security Council on Monday reiterated its support for a two-state solution to the Israeli-Palestinian conflict.
+Security Council on Monday reiterated its support for a two-state solution to the Israeli-Palestinian conflict, in its first statement following the unveiling of the U.S. plan for resolving the decades-old struggle three weeks ago.

-This was the first Security Council press statement on the issue since President Donald Trump unveiled a plan three weeks ago to resolve the decades-old conflict.
-His plan sided with Israel on most of the conflict’s main sticking points, and the Palestinians rejected it outright.
+President Donald Trump ‘s plan sided with Israel on most of the conflict’s main sticking points, and the Palestinians rejected it outright.

 The U.N. statement, which was approved by all 15 council members including the U.S., made no mention of Trump’s plan.
 It also didn’t directly address Palestinian demands for an independent state including all of the West Bank and east Jerusalem — areas captured by Israel in the 1967 Mideast war — and the removal of many of the more than 700,000 Israeli settlers from these areas.

-But the U.N. statement did voice the council’s support for a two-state solution “recalling previous relevant U.N. resolutions, and in accordance with international law.”
+But the U.N. statement did voice the council’s support for a “negotiated two-state solution, recalling previous relevant U.N. resolutions, and in accordance with international law, where two democratic states, Israel and Palestine, live side by side in peace within secure and recognized borders.”
 The statement was drafted by Belgium, which holds the council presidency this month.

 Security Council resolutions have in the past called for a two-state solution based on 1967 lines, and the U.N. has repeatedly called Israeli settlements illegal.

+A December 2016 resolution, frequently cited by the Palestinians that the U.S. abstained on, reaffirms that any Israeli settlement in “Palestinian territory occupied since 1967, including East Jerusalem, has no legal validity and constitutes a flagrant violation under international law and a major obstacle to the achievement of the two-State solution.”
+The council also “underlines that it will not recognize any changes to the June 4, 1967 lines, including with regard to Jerusalem, other than those agreed by the parties through negotiations.”

-The statement came amid two days of intense fighting between Israel and the Islamic Jihad militant group in the Gaza Strip.
-There were no reports of civilian casualties on either side.
+The council statement came amid two days of intense fighting between Israel and the Islamic Jihad militant group in the Gaza Strip.
+There were no reports of civilian casualties on either side, but an informal cease-fire aimed at ending the fighting appeared to be taking hold early Tuesday.

 Trump’s plan, announced at the White House in late January with much fanfare, grants Israel sovereignty over large parts of the occupied West Bank, and falls far short of the Palestinian dream of an independent state.
 Instead, it calls for giving them limited autonomy over a disjointed archipelago of land, and only if they meet a stringent set of demands.